 Running the test plan on JMeter

 JMeter is a Java application so it can run on Windows, Mac, or Linux.
-It can be run on the command line on a server but you should also install a graphical user interface version on your desktop.
-You can check if Java is installed by opening a console and entering ' java -version'.
+It can be run on the command line or on its graphical client on your desktop.
+First check if Java is installed in your client computer by opening a console and entering ' java -version'.
 If it doesn't return a version, first install Java on your client.
 The instructions vary with the operating system.

 To install JMeter go to the JMeter page, download the zip and unzip it to the directory of your choice.